krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 An additional flag is added to HEADERS and PUSH_PROMISE (refer to Sections 5.2.1. and 5.2.4. of {{QUIC-HTTP}}):

-QPACK (0x8): This header block can be decoded upon receipt.
+QCRAM (0x8): This header block fragment can be decoded upon receipt.

-When encoding headers, the HTTP mapping layer notifies the HPACK layer whether QPACK is set, and provides the commit, packet, and encoding epochs:
+When encoding headers, the HTTP mapping layer notifies the HPACK layer whether QCRAM is set, and provides the commit, packet, and encoding epochs:

-* the encoding epoch increments for every new header encoded.
+* the encoding epoch increments for every new header block fragment encoded.

-* an encode epoch is considered acknowledged when all the bytes of the corresponding header block have been acknowledged.
-The mapping layer keeps track of header blocks by their encode epochs, and monitors transport acknowledgments to determine `commit_epoch`, the highest in-order acknowledged encode epoch.  *This piggybacks on existing QUIC transport mechanisms, no additional wire format changes are needed.*
+* an encode epoch is considered acknowledged when all the bytes of the corresponding header frame have been acknowledged.
+The mapping layer keeps track of header frames by their encode epochs, and monitors transport acknowledgments to determine `commit_epoch`, the highest in-order acknowledged encode epoch.  *This piggybacks on existing QUIC transport mechanisms, no additional wire format changes are needed.*

-* the mapping layer coordinates with packet writing to manage space available for header blocks, and advances the packet epoch at packet boundaries.
+* the mapping layer coordinates with packet writing to manage space available for header frames, and advances the packet epoch at packet boundaries.
-  *Although sub-optimal, a simpler implementation could ignore packet boundaries and hold that: `packet_epoch == encode_epoch`.*
+  Implementations that forgo coordinated packetization MUST set `packet_epoch` equal to `encode_epoch`.

 # Performance considerations

-Beyond sequence numbers already defined in Section 5.2.1 and 5.2.4, the only additional overhead of QPACK is the base index added to header blocks.
-For a connection with fewer than 256 requests, the index would consume 1 byte per header block.
+Beyond sequence numbers already defined in Section 5.2.1 and 5.2.4, the only additional overhead of QCRAM is the base index added to header blocks.
+For a typical connection with fewer than 256 requests, the index would consume approximately 1 byte per header block.

 It might be advantageous to allow implementations to send header frames on the HTTP control stream (QUIC stream 3).
 Such headers would not be associated with any HTTP transaction, but could be used strategically to improve performance.
-For instance, as a means to avoid disabling QPACK because of table eviction, or to ensure most frequently used entries have the smallest indices.
+For instance, as a means to avoid disabling QCRAM due to table eviction, or to ensure most frequently used entries have the smallest indices.

-For QPACK header blocks, the base index is sufficient to decode correctly.
-If QPACK were made mandatory rather than optional, then it would be feasible to remove sequence number from wire format of `HEADERS` and `PUSH_PROMISE` frames, as well as the QPACK flag.
+For QCRAM header frames, the base index is sufficient to decode correctly.
+If QCRAM were made mandatory rather than optional, then it would be feasible to remove sequence number from wire format of `HEADERS` and `PUSH_PROMISE` frames, as well as the QCRAM flag.
 However, this would imply that once the table became full, insertions could only occur during during periods with a single header block in flight.